 And, finally, it penalises me for not using the exact keyphrase or keywords in my image alt text either.
 But also, with my own knowledge of SEO, I know that alt text is there to describe the image for visually impaired users, not as a way to include keywords (unless you can do it naturally, of course).

 So in this case, I’ve struggled to understand the best practice.
 I do know that SEO tools are only supposed to be used as a general guide and that for factors like keyword dentisty, they will literally count keyword use based on text length and not take into account things like keyword stuffing or how natural the text sounds.
-But I’m also really keen to get a high/green score for consistency, if even so I can scroll through my posts at a glance and recognise which ones need further work.
+But I’m also really keen to get a high/green score for consistency, if even so I can scroll through my posts at a glance and recognise which ones need further work.”

-Lena Mrowka, Not Another Backpacker
+Lena Mrowka, Not Another Backpacker:

-I have used both tools for different clients and I like Rank Math more.
+“I have used both tools for different clients and I like Rank Math more.
 Particularly, because you can enter up to five keywords in the free version vs you can only enter one keyword to focus on in Yoast’s free version.
 If you want to try it out, you can install Rank Math (before deleting Yoast).
 There is a way to transfer all data from Yoast automatically to Rank Math, so that your keywords, slugs, meta descriptions, etc. from Yoast are saved.
 Another reason I can think of why I prefer Rank Math over Yoast is keyword stuffing.
-I feel like Yoast overoptimizes for keywords and I feel more inclined to keyword stuff when I use Yoast than when using Rank Math.
+I feel like Yoast overoptimizes for keywords and I feel more inclined to keyword stuff when I use Yoast than when using Rank Math.”

-Marya Sutimi, BeauTraveler
+Marya Sutimi, BeauTraveler:

-I switched to RankMath at some point, I’ve lost a lot of posts that ranked well when I used Yoast.
+“I switched to RankMath at some point, I’ve lost a lot of posts that ranked well when I used Yoast.
 And I find Yoast performs better for search engines other than Google.
 Back then I occasionally got traffic from Bing etc. Never had it since I started using RankMath.
 I don’t switch back just because I have no time to set up everything again.
 I think compared to Yoast, RankMath has a better user-friendly interface and experience, which makes it look pretty seamless.
-I think in terms of user experience, I like RankMath better.
+I think in terms of user experience, I like RankMath better.”

-Final Thoughts: Rank Math vs. Yoast
+Final thoughts: Rank Math vs. Yoast

 In the debate surrounding Rank Math vs Yoast SEO, the ultimate choice heavily depends on your specific SEO requirements and preferences, which highlights the importance of research, knowledge, and the details of each plugin’s modules.

 Yoast SEO is known for its user-friendly interface, content analysis, and readability scoring.
 It’s ideal for those who place a high value on content quality and user experience, emphasizing the importance of security and the promotion of registered content.
+Thanks to its long-standing history, Yoast SEO is compatible with many themes and plugins.

 Deciding between Yoast SEO and Rank Math doesn’t have to be an either/or proposition; it’s about aligning the plugin’s capabilities with your SEO strategy’s goals.
-Whether you value detailed content analysis and readability insights or require a broad spectrum of SEO tools on a budget, both plugins offer great advantages to enhance your website’s search engine visibility.
+Whether you value detailed content analysis and readability insights or require a broad spectrum of SEO tools on a budget, both plugins offer great advantages to enhance your site’s search engine visibility.